Pearl, Mississippi: Parks and recreation

+Pearl operates several parks and recreational facilities, including Bright Park, Jenkins Park, Center City Complex, Pearl Youth Baseball Complex, and Pearl Municipal Golf Course.
+The city parks system includes three parks, 15 baseball and softball fields, courts and fields for basketball, football, soccer, and tennis, and a municipal golf course.

+Bright Park, located on Flynn Drive, includes a 2/3-mile paved walking track, a pond, pavilion, playground, and certified arboretum with 37 tree species.
+Jenkins Park, located on Old Whitfield Road, includes a ball field, basketball court, walking track, playground, picnic area, and stage.
+Pearl Municipal Golf Course is an 18-hole public course on Center City Drive that opened in 1990 and was designed by Frank "Max" Maxwell Jr.

 Government

 Municipal government

 The City of Pearl is led by an elected Mayor and Board of Aldermen.
-Each serves a four-year term.
-Five of the six aldermen represent single-member districts; the sixth is elected at-large.
+The Board of Aldermen includes one at-large alderman and six ward aldermen.

 State representation

 The Mississippi Department of Corrections Central Mississippi Correctional Facility is in an unincorporated area in Rankin County, near Pearl.
 In 2007 the Mississippi Highway Patrol opened a driver's license facility across the highway from the prison.

 The Mississippi Department of Environmental Quality operates the Central Regional Office and the MDEQ Laboratory in unincorporated Rankin County, near Pearl.